CIS Research Labs

 - cognitive diversity in informatics vs correlation in statistics

 The lab, led by Dr. Frank Hsu, Clavius Distinguished Professor of Science, includes Dr. Yanjun Li, Dr. Roger Tsai, Dr. Fei Yulian, Dr. Christina Schweikert, and graduate and undergraduate students.
 The lab is also looking for Fordham students from all disciplines and interests to join us in this exciting era to build an intelligent informatics ecosystem in the safe and smart world.
 The only requirement is an open mind, warm heart, and lots of passion.
-Please contact Dr. Frank Hsu for further information or contact Dr. Li or Dr. Tsai about their research areas.
+Please contact for further information or contact Dr. Frank Hsu about his research areas.

 Laboratory for Robotics and Computer Vision